Special Educational Needs and Disabilities

 - All work within class is differentiated so that all children can access the curriculum according to their specific needs and abilities.
 This will mean that the tasks they are required to undertake will be achievable but challenging, providing opportunities for your child to make progress.

-- Differentiation for children with SEN will be monitored by the SENCo.
+- Differentiation for children with SEND will be monitored by the SENCo.

 How will I know how my child is doing?